Faith and reason can be friends

 AND now I knew I had to really trial it, if I was ever going to ‘know one way or the other’.
 First off, I came to find there was absolutely no need to have been a ‘scaredy-cat’ at all.
 There are literally hundreds of millions of people in the worldwide Pentecostal/ Charismatic movement.
 That is, where ‘all this’ goes on.

 Yes, I came to witness and ‘experience stuff‘ that went way past my expectations.
 Then the old church, that my wife and I were still attending regularly, changed its leader.
 And it then joined the same ‘movement’.
 Serious stuff happened there too.
 Indeed there was evidence, there for my wife and me, that was genuinely ‘rock-solid’ to us.
 If you like, check out the article, “Is this Spirit stuff real?”
 As the name implies, it describes how I literally put it all ‘to the test’ for myself over the years.
 It includes my long-term analysis and final evaluation on the subject.

 4.5 The end result

 But, you know, I never stopped evaluating it all.
-(As that senior auditor I was, I guess I couldn’t help myself.)
+(As that senior auditor I once was, I guess I just cannot help myself.)
 I must add again that an ‘expert group of advisors‘ assisted me on that long journey.
 They were so ready and willing to do so.
 Never pressuring me to accept their views either.

-Yes, my Christian journey did begin thirty plus years ago, and I am still locating solid evidence to further support all those early positive findings of mine.
+So, my Christian journey did begin thirty plus years ago, and I am still locating solid evidence to further support all those early positive findings of mine.
 And, as such, my Christian faith grows ever deeper.